Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

 where $T(\cdot ; \mathcal{D}, \xi)$ is a standard CART decision tree trained on $\mathcal{D}$ using randomization $\xi$.
-In a random forest, the randomization parameters are drawn in an iid fashion, so that for any point $\bm{x}$ and any number of trees $B$, $\{T(\bm{x}; \mathcal{D}, \xi_k)\}_{k=1}^B$ is an iid sequence \textit{conditional upon the data}.
-Now, we can appeal to the classical De Finetti's Theorem \citep{DeFinetti1937} for infinitely exchangeable random variables, which states that \textit{a sequence of infinitely exchangeable random variables is exchangeable if and only if it is iid conditional on some other random variable.} As such, the sequence of trees used in a random forest are infinitely exchangeable.
+In a random forest, the randomization parameters are drawn in an iid fashion, so that for any point $\bm{x}$ and any number of trees $B$, $\{T(\bm{x}; \mathcal{D}, \xi_k)\}_{k=1}^B$ is an iid sequence conditional on $\mathcal{D}$.
+Now, we can appeal to the classical De Finetti's Theorem \citep{DeFinetti1937} for infinitely exchangeable random variables, which states that \textit{a sequence of infinitely exchangeable random variables is exchangeable if and only if it is iid conditional on some other random variable.} The sequence of trees used in a random forest are iid, conditional on the data, and therefore are infinitely exchangeable.
 Moreover, suppose we partition a collection of $B$ trees into $k$ subgroups, each consisting of $B/k$ trees, and form $k$ random forests from these trees.
 Then, the same argument gives that $R_1(\bm{x} ; \mathcal{D}), ..., R_k(\bm{x} ; \mathcal{D})$ is infinitely exchangeable, and further that the functional observations (like those used in the test statistics in \eqref{eqn:teststats}) are realizations of an infinitely exchangeable sequence of functions.
 As such, if we train $B$ trees, and then randomly stratify the trees into $k$ forests of equal size, we have an exchangeable sequence of functions.

 Exchangeability is fundamental to the exactness of permutation tests.
 In fact, a permutation test is fundamentally a test of \textit{exchangeability} - for two groups of data $X_i \iid P$ and independently, $Y_i \iid Q$, the data are exchangeable if and only if $P \equiv Q$.
 To see this, note that under an exchangeability assumption: